engxiong/courseproject/README.md

-#Cleaning and Getting Data Course Project
+#Getting and Cleaning Data Course Project

 Objective: Run an analysis on the Human Activity Recognition from Smartphone Dataset to create a tidy data set